 Patricia Backhaus, 2018-present

 In 1946 it was renamed the Civic Symphonic Band when the Orchestra was renamed the Civic Orchestra.
-And in 1996, the band separated from CMA and became the Milwaukee Concert Band.
+And in 1996, the band became its own organization called the Milwaukee Concert Band.

 CIVIC MUSIC MKE supports music education and provides performance

 opportunities to young musicians in the Greater Milwaukee area.